amohant4/amohant4.github.io/_posts/2017-12-16-HLS-for-Hardware-Accelerator-Design.markdown

 Using Verilog / VHDL to write codes for hardware design gives the designer the ultimate flexibility and often results in very high performance.
 However, the developement time when using verilog/VHDL is high.
 Because of this, during architectural exploration phase when the design space is searched over, using verilog / VHDL is not always the best option.
 In contrast, the HLS compilers provided by Altera and Xilinx take in untimed C++ as input and spit out production-quality register transfer level (RTL) code that is optimized for their FPGAs.
 Also the verification time is orders of maginitude faster than RTL because of the increased abstraction level for FPGA hardware design.

 In this post, we will discuss HLS compilation tools from ALtera.
 The tools can be downloaded from [Altera's Website](https://www.altera.com/products/design-software/embedded-software-developers/opencl/overview.html).
 You will also need to download the Board Support Package (BSP) from your FPGA board vendor's site.
 In my case it was [Terasic DE5-Net](http://www.terasic.com.tw/cgi-bin/page/archive.pl?Language=English&CategoryNo=158&No=526&PartNo=4) with Altera Stratix V FPGA.
+Once you have installed the OpenCL SDK from altera and the BSP from the board vendor, try running ```aocl diagnose acl0``` to make sure that your setup is working properly.
+In case it fails, I recommend contacting the vendor's support team immediately.
+In my case, they fixed driver version related issues in a few days while I wasted 15 days looking for solutions on internet.

 The framework consists of two parts:
 * __The Host:__ Host is any CPU with PCIe interface.
 On some boards (CycloneV), the ARM cores on SoC can also act as host.
 The host code is in C++ and can use all the C++ libraries.
 Components of the algorithm demanding high computations can be off-loaded to a FPGA device for accleration.